kiwihodl/Seed-E/README.md

 This is experimental software in early development. **DO NOT USE** for significant amounts until Beta testing is complete.
 The current implementation has serious privacy limitations:

-- **Provider Snooping**: Providers can see ALL your transaction history and balances by scanning the blockchain with their pubkey
 - **No Privacy Protection**: Your financial activity is completely visible to providers
 - **Extortion Risk**: Larger balances increase risk of extortion attempts
 - **Trust Required**: You must absolutely trust your chosen provider